darth-dodo/spotify-insights/docs/METRICS_QUICK_REFERENCE.md

 # Metrics Quick Reference Guide

-A concise reference for all metric calculations in Spotify Insights. **Updated December 2024** with Library Health metrics.
+A concise reference for all metric calculations in Spotify Insights. **Updated June 2025** with Library Health metrics.

 ## 🎤 Artist Metrics